MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

   -   **Name**: the value is a collection name

 - Delete members from database: True or False (Default = False).
-When set to True, deletes all of the resources in the collection from the site database.
+When set to True, deletes all the resources in the collection from the site database.

 ## Advanced tab properties

-By default, the Delete Collection activity will not remove a collection with the following properties:
+By default, the Delete Collection activity won't remove a collection with the following properties:

 - The collection has assigned deployments (including auto-deployments)